SWING PAST SHOULDER PAIN

 Total shoulder replacement,

-which replaces the damaged parts of the shoulder (the ball, socket or both) with artificial components.
-Total shoulder replacement may be recommended if your shoulder pain hasn’t responded to conservative, nonsurgical treatments.
+which replaces the damaged parts of the shoulder (the ball, socket or both) with prosthetic components.
+Total shoulder replacement surgery or reverse shoulder replacement surgery may be recommended if your shoulder pain hasn’t responded to conservative, nonsurgical treatments.

 Computer-navigated shoulder replacement,

-which provides extreme accuracy and precision in shoulder replacement surgery.
-The computer navigation technology used at Crystal Clinic is surgeon-controlled and integrates with innovative surgical instrumentation to allow for precise alignment of the implant.
-It also helps your surgeon create an individualized surgical plan based on your unique anatomy.
-This technology may be recommended if you have an extremely small shoulder socket, or your bone has excessively or asymmetrically eroded from severe arthritis or a previous fracture.
+provides extreme accuracy and precision in shoulder replacement surgery.
+The advanced computer navigation technology used at Crystal Clinic is surgeon-controlled and integrates with innovative surgical instrumentation to allow for precise alignment of the prosthetic shoulder implant.
+It also helps your surgeon create an individualized surgical plan based on your the unique anatomy of your shoulder.
+This technology may be recommended if you have an extremely small shoulder socket, or if your bone has excessively or asymmetrically eroded from severe arthritis or a previous shoulder fracture.

 Reverse total shoulder replacement,

-which is especially beneficial if you have a torn rotator cuff that is too extensive to be repaired.
-This procedure is also effective if you have a shoulder fracture or previous shoulder surgeries have failed.
-Unlike conventional total shoulder replacement where the artificial ball and socket joint mimic normal shoulder anatomy, with reverse total shoulder, the ball and socket are switched.
+is especially beneficial if you have a torn rotator cuff that has damage too extensive to be repaired.
+This reverse shoulder replacement surgery procedure is also effective if you have a shoulder fracture or when previous shoulder surgeries have failed.
+Unlike conventional total shoulder replacement surgery where the prosthetic ball and socket joint emulate normal shoulder anatomy, with reverse total shoulder surgery, the ball and socket are switched in position.

 Minimally invasive surgery (arthroscopy),

-which uses a small tube-like instrument with a camera so surgeons can operate on the interior of a joint using smaller incisions to promote quicker healing, faster recovery and less scarring.
-Arthroscopy can treat many conditions such as arthritis, rotator cuff tears, recurrent shoulder dislocations and impingements.
+uses a small tube-like instrument with a camera permitting surgeons to perform a shoulder operation on the interior of a shoulder joint without the need for large, more invasive incisions.
+This arthroscopic shoulder surgery requires much smaller incisions which, in turn, promote quicker healing, faster shoulder surgery recovery and less scarring.
+Arthroscopy can treat many conditions, including arthritis, rotator cuff tears, recurrent shoulder dislocations and impingements.

 Elbow replacement,

-which may be recommended for severe arthritis or an elbow fracture to replace the damaged parts of the ulna and humerus with metal and plastic components.
+is a form of elbow surgery that may be recommended for severe arthritis or for an elbow fracture requiring replacement of the damaged parts of the ulna and humerus with metal and plastic components.